CaskProtocol/cask-lightpaper/protocol-fees.md

 As long as the **Applied Fee** is at least the **Minimum Transaction Fee**, no additional fee is added.

-So with the monthly subscription value of 20 USDC and a **Transaction Fee Rate Max** fee of 2%, the applied fee would have been 0.40 USDC for the subscription payment, but with a 25% discount on this fee because the provider is staking 300,000 CASK, they would only pay a fee of 1.50%, or 0.30 USDC per subscription payment.
+So with the monthly subscription value of 20 USDC, the applied fee would have been 0.40 USDC for the subscription payment, but with a 25% discount on this fee because the provider is staking 300,000 CASK, they would only pay a fee of 1.50%, or 0.30 USDC per subscription payment.

 Providers have 2 ways of reducing their fees: stake more CASK, or offer longer subscription intervals (ex: quarterly instead of monthly).